hello-nrfcloud/map/docs/tutorial/historical-data.md

 Select the `⋯` icon next to _Temperature value_ to show the context menu.

-Then click on `📈` icon to show a history chart for this resource.
+Then click the `📈` icon to show a history chart for this resource.